6 MIN READ

 Let’s start with the basics.
 The most basic principle is always: DYOR – Do Your Own Research.
 Before you invest into any cryptocurrency, you need to do some fundamental research on the project, its use case, its team and founders, its token economics and the underlying technology (don’t worry, we cover them in more detail in this article).

-The responsible crypto investor recognizes that every approach has its upsides and flaws and will therefore seek to combine these approaches to make the best, most qualified investment decision.
+The responsible crypto investor recognizes that every approach has its upsides and flaws and will, therefore, seek to combine these approaches to make the best, most qualified investment decision.
 The best investors do thorough qualitative analysis on the coin and project, utilizing the factors we cover in this article and supplemented with a little qualitative technical analysis that looks at the historic price development.

 With this out of the way, let’s look at various factors you can base your choice of coin on.
+By considering these factors and doing your own research, you can make an informed decision on the best cryptocurrency to invest in 2023 for short-term or long-term gains.

 2. Market Capitalization